 On December 11, 2001, the State Council promulgated the Regulations for the Administration of Foreign-Invested Telecommunications Enterprises (《外商投資電信企業管理規定》) (the "FITE Regulations"), which were amended on September 10, 2008 and February 6, 2016.
 According to the FITE Regulations, foreign investors are not allowed to hold more than 50% of the equity interests in a company providing value-added telecommunications services, including ICP services.
-On August 1, 2019, the Ministry of Industry and Information Technology (the "MIIT") issued guidance on the application requirements for establishing foreign-invested value-added telecommunications enterprises in the PRC (the "2019 MIIT Guidance").
-Pursuant to the FITE Regulations and the 2019 MIIT Guidance, a foreign investor who invests in value-added telecommunications business in the PRC must possess prior experience in operating value-added telecommunications businesses and a proven track record of business operations overseas with good performance (the "Qualification Requirements").
+According to the FITE Regulations, foreign investors investing in value-added telecommunications businesses in the PRC must possess prior experience in operating value-added telecommunications businesses and a proven track record of business operations overseas with good performance (the "Qualification Requirements").
+On March 29, 2022, the State Council promulgated the Decision of the State Council on Amending and Abolishing Some Administrative Regulations (the "2022 Decision"), which took effect on May 1, 2022.
+According to the decision of 2022, the above qualification requirements have been abolished.

-Our PRC legal adviser informed that as of December 31, 2021, no applicable laws, regulations or rules provided clear guidance or interpretation on the qualification requirements, and there was no update in the qualification requirements.
+However, our PRC legal adviser informed that as of December 31, 2022, no applicable laws, regulations or rules have provided clear guidance or interpretation on the 2022 decision, and the actual interpretation and implementation of the 2022 decision and related regulations by government agencies are still uncertain.